Kaimātai Mate Tangata

 - how the human body works

-- medicines and treatments, and the effect these have on the body
+- medicines and treatments, and the effect these have

 - the chemistry of the body